mccdaq/uldaq/README.md

 ---------------
 Building the **uldaq** package requires C/C++ compilers, make tool, and the development package for libusb.
 The following describes how these prerequisites can be installed on different Linux distributions and macOS.

-  - Debian-based Linux distributions such as Ubuntu, Raspbian
+  - Debian-based Linux distributions such as Ubuntu, Raspberry Pi OS

   ```
      $ sudo apt-get install gcc g++ make